ava-labs/avalanche-docs/docs/nodes/configure/chain-config-flags.md

 Maximum number of transactions to re-gossip at once.
 Defaults to `15`.

-#### `tx-pool-journal` (string)

-Specifies file path to a transaction journal to store local transactions that survive between node restarts.

-Defaults to empty string and being disabled.
-To enable transaction pool journaling, the user must specify a non-empty journal and enable local transactions via `local-txs-enabled`.

-#### `tx-pool-rejournal` (duration)

-Time interval to regenerate the local transaction journal.
-Defaults to 1 hour.

 #### `tx-pool-price-limit` (int)

 Minimum gas price to enforce for acceptance into the pool.
 Defaults to 1 wei.